White Oak multifamily townhome project set to begin work early next year

 The townhomes will be close to the U.S. Food and Drug Administration White Oak Campus and the new Adventist White Oak Medical Center.
 The release cited proximity to the long-delayed Viva White Oak project, stating the public-private partnership would be developing “seven million square feet of office, retail, commercial, R&D, and medical space.”

-CP Capital is a Washington-based real estate manager, and the NRP Group is a Dallas-based developer.
+CP Capital is a New York-based real estate manager, and the NRP Group is a Cleveland-based developer.

 “The combination of this site’s convenience, central location, and best-in-class amenities will make it a welcome addition to the White Oak market,” Josh Wooldridge, NRP Group’s senior vice president of development, said in a statement.